Contrast-Security-OSS/docs/content/developer/sdk/java/BambooPlugin.md

 mvn package
 ```

-This builds both the *contrast-bamboo-plugin-#.#.#-SNAPSHOT.jar* and the *a .obr* file.
-They can be found within the *contrast-bamboo-plugin/target* directory of the cloned project.
+This builds the *contrast-bamboo-plugin-#.#.#-SNAPSHOT.jar* and the *a .obr* file.
+They can both be found within the *contrast-bamboo-plugin/target* directory of the cloned project.

-Once you have built the plugin, it can be uploaded to your Bamboo instance.
+Once you have built the plugin, you can upload it to your Bamboo instance.
 Begin by selecting the **Add-Ons** option from the top left settings menu.

 <a href="assets/images/Bamboo_Add_On_Option.png" rel="lightbox" title="Navigating to add-ons in Bamboo"><img class="thumbnail" src="assets/images/Bamboo_Add_On_Option.png"/></a>